 The Baird Factor, the Abbott Factor and the Challenge for Labor My take on the Coalition's convincing victory in the NSW state election results, podcast via Inside Story.
 Access the interview at http://insidestory.org.au/the-baird-factor-the-abbott-factor-and-the-challenge-for-labor

 Strategy, Money and the Rise of the Political Campaigner in Australia "The Professionals" tells the story of how Australian election campaigns and political parties have changed, from the pre-television era through to the social media/ micro-targeted campaigns of today.
 Who drives this change?
 The campaign professionals in the party head offices.
-The book, based on my PhD research, is published by Black Inc. For more details:http://www.blackincbooks.com/books/professionals
+The book, awarded the Henry Mayer Book Prize for Australian Politics 2015, was based on my PhD research and is available from Black Inc. For more d

 Electoral Regulation Research Network / Democratic Audit Of Australia Joint Working Paper Series.